Marqeta (MQ)

 5. Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 16% over the next 12 months, an improvement versus the last two years.
-This projection is above average for the sector and implies its newer products and services will spur better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 17% over the next 12 months, an improvement versus the last two years.
+This projection is healthy and indicates its newer products and services will catalyze better top-line performance.

 6. Total Payment Volume